 This presentation will welcome everyone to the workshop.
 The attendees will provide self-introductions and ACPA’s Chief Engineer will outline the content of the workshop and discuss the objective of the concrete paving industry in holding this all-important workshop.

-8:30 AM – 9:00 AM–FAA Great Lakes Region Welcome and Discussion of Regional Issues (Michael Ferry, FAA Great Lakes Region)
+8:30 AM – 9:00 AM – FAA Great Lakes Region Welcome and Discussion of Regional Issues (Michael Ferry, FAA Great Lakes Region Engineer)

 This presentation will welcome all to the FAA Great Lakes Region.
 Great Lakes Region pavement engineer, Michael Ferry will discuss expectations of the FAA for paving projects as well as highlight and discuss some of the issues important to the FAA Great Lakes Region.